Nusa Penida Itinerary Blog – 21 things to do

 Manta view-point gives you one of the best locations on the Nusa Penida island for views.
-We where stunned at this sweet spot and also had the full cliff top to ourselves.
-The Manta View-point is a 5 minute ride from the Peguyangan waterfall so it is worth visiting them both together, also there is no fee at all to pay for parking when visiting Manta View-point.
+We were stunned at this sweet spot and also had the full cliff top to ourselves.
+The Manta View-point is a 5-minute ride from the Peguyangan waterfall so it is worth visiting them both together, also there is no fee at all to pay for parking when visiting Manta View-point.

 Checkout the Nusa Penida one day tour

 Upon arrival crystal bay beach is not as spectacular as other beaches on Nusa Penida island, however, it is still worth a visit to enjoy a relaxing few hours on the coastline.